dougkerr/surveillance/CommunityView/doc/InstallCVDedicated.md

 ### 3. Download the CommunityView Software

+Log into the server and
-Use the following command to download a ZIP archive of the CommunityView software from GitHub:
+use the following command to download a ZIP archive of the CommunityView software from GitHub:

     wget https://github.com/NeighborhoodGuard/communityview/archive/master.zip